bugkwuynx/WiCS_Workshop1_TigerHack_Full/README.md

 ## Development

 - Frontend runs on `http://localhost:5173` by default
-- Backend runs on `http://localhost:5000` by default
+- Backend runs on `http://localhost:3000` by default
-- Use `npm run lint` in the frontend directory to check for code style issues
-- Use `npm run build` in the frontend directory to create a production build

 ## License